🏄 137 SPOTS. 7-DAY FORECASTS. 100% FREE — EXPLORE NOW

 What is the water temperature at Jacksonville Beach Pier?

-The current water temperature at Jacksonville Beach Pier is 62°F. A 3/2mm wetsuit is recommended.
+The current water temperature at Jacksonville Beach Pier is 72°F. Boardshorts or a rashguard should be comfortable.

 What is the surf like at Jacksonville Beach Pier today?